geoserver/geoserver/doc/en/developer/source/quickstart/eclipse_m2.rst

 java-cc-maven-plugin
 --------------------

-THe Eclipse M2 builder does recognize this plugin, build once on the command line first:
+The Eclipse M2 builder does recognize this plugin, build once on the command line first:

 #.
 Navigate to `:file:`src/wcs1_1``.
 #.
 Compile, to force the code to be generated::